lupyuen/lupyuen.github.io/src/blockly.md

 # Zig Visual Program

-_What's Visual Programming?_
+_What's Visual Programming in Blockly?_

 With Blockly (and Scratch), we create Visual Programs by dragging and dropping __Interlocking Blocks__.

-This is a Visual Program that loops 10 times, printing the value `123.45`...
+This is a Visual Program that loops 10 times, printing the number `123.45`...

 ![Blockly Visual Program](https://lupyuen.github.io/images/blockly-run1.png)